 Qualifying Activities cover manufacturing, processing, holding shares, and specific regulated services.
 Excluded Activities include banking, insurance, finance, leasing, and dealings with natural persons or certain immovable property.

 To keep the tax benefits, Free Zone Persons (FZPs) must meet de minimis requirements.
-Non-Qualifying Revenue must be less than 5% of total revenue or below AED 5 million.
+Non-qualifying revenue must be less than 5% of total revenue or below AED 5 million.
 Exceeding these limits or failing other conditions means losing the tax benefits for at least five years.

 Permanent Establishment (PE)